zoeyj1/ExampleSite/README.md

 ![Alt text](https://user-images.githubusercontent.com/87721216/193787374-8b961abd-e72a-4b3d-8bab-c8bb56dd2f5b.jpg)

-> That is all; thank you for visiting this website and goodbye!
+> That is all; thank you for visiting this website and goodbye! - Zoey J.